monninja/Web1_Summer19/intro-to-html.md

 ```html
  <img src="images/pacman-google-doodle.png"/>
 ```
-The tag above has a relative path because the path is relative to where reference document is (which is the root folder)- so you do not have to name the root folder for the browser to know where it is.
+The tag above has a relative path because the path is relative to where the reference document is (which is the root folder)- so you do not have to name the root folder for the browser to know where it is.

 The absolute path of the same picture would look like this:

 ```html
 <img src= "file:///Users/member/Desktop/web-design-for-beginners-2019/my-favorite-game-site/images/pacman-google-doodle.png"/>
 ```
-There is no need to write all that out if the file you are referncing the picture with is in the same root folder.
+There is no need to write all that out if the file where you are referencing the picture is in the same root folder.

 ### Even more fun: video and audio
 Let's put some gameplay and audio on this page.